alphagov/paas-cf/README.md

  * build the cloudfoundry manifests
  * use these manifests and microbosh instance to deploy cloudfoundry
  * Setup the cloud controller IAM role to `cf-cloudcontroller`.
 It must be allowed to access the S3 buckets `*-cf-resources`, `*-cf-packages`, `*-cf-droplets`, `*-cf-buildpacks`.
+ * Implement a job to automatically delete the deployment overnight.

  To setup destroy pipeline you have to execute: